How can we enable teachers to augment their lessons with collaborative digital activities?

-One of Amp's successful differentiators was the teacher controls, so I made sure to carry that into Workspace.
-The teacher has control over team selections, has a dashboard to view team progress, and can be assured that all student web searches are "safe search".
+One of Amp's successful differentiators was the teacher controls, so I made sure to carry these into Workspace.
+I give the teacher control over team selections, and a dashboard to view team progress.
 There are additional teacher controls on our 2019 roadmap, including contributor attribution, so that a teacher has insight into which student added text or images to the Workspace.

 Persistent Workspaces and Out-of-Class Scenarios

 A primary focus of our Dec 2018 release was enabling persistent and out-of-class scenarios.
 This involved significant cross-team collaboration.
 Prior to this release, students didn't have their own accounts in our software - they were all logged in anonymously as "guests".
 Once Workspace became persistent, the behavior became more complicated.
 Most of the student authentication work was handled by another team, but figuring out the requirements and special cases for collaborative activities was my work.

 Integration was another area where cross-team design collaboration was essential.
 One of the biggest barriers to adoption of Amp was that it always orbited outside of the rest of our suite.
 Amp required a Google account, so schools using Microsoft were left out.
 Unlike Amp, Workspace is fully integrated into SMART Learning Suite Online, so that teachers can easily incorporate collaborative activities to their lessons.

 We ran usability tests in November 2018 with the live product.
 I also included some research questions regarding features that are on our roadmap for 2019 to determine if there’s a real need for those features.